Fr Paul O’Malley was born in the Germantown neighbourhood of Clinton, Massachusetts, the second son of Walter and Lillian (Kappel) O’Malley.

 Paul is mourned by his brother, Walter ‘Miz’ O’Malley & wife Teresa, his niece Maureen Banks, nephew, Kevin O’Malley, the Columban community, as well as a large circle of long-time and newly-made friends.

-May Paul rest now in the peace of Christ to whom he devoted his life.
+Paul died on 7 July 2018.
+May he now rest in the peace of Christ to whom he devoted his life.